LoweLundin/Miscellaneous/README.md

 Program for splitting the bill.
 Reads a text file when started and new transactions can also be input.
 Can show transaction history, settle the bill and more.
 Sadly, only in Swedish.

+## Painter - Python - Spring 2019

+Painter automata which follows a set of given rules.
+Colours, rules, timesteps and more can be costumised giving potentially infinite possibilities of outcomes.